 This is the Nakládaný Hermelín I had at a pub in Prague, Czech Republic.
 The kind waitress was sweet enough to ask her boss if they could sell us four of the Czech ceramic plates when I asked her.
 The answer was YES!
 A local potter in Prague made them, and I love them so much.

 I’m glad I ordered it because this dish ended up being one of my very favorite foods that I had in Czechia!
-(And no, it isn’t cheese that tastes like pickles, lol.)
+(Let me set some of your fears to rest.
+Despite it sometimes being labeled pickled cheese, no, it isn’t cheese that tastes like pickles, lol.)

 In fact, I enjoyed Nakládaný Hermelín so much that the first thing I did after I finished eating it was take out my phone, open a new note, and describe the flavors so I could recreate it at home.